sanakhuram/portfolio-2/README.md

 ---

-> “Creativity is intelligence having fun.” – Albert Einstein
+### 💭 A Thought I Believe In

----
+> “The wanderer who dwells is never truly lost.” – Paulo Coelho

 ## **About Me / Fun Section**